 Step 2: Raising a formal grievance

-The employee should check their workplace grievance process to find out:
+The employee should check their workplace grievance policy to find out:

 how a formal grievance should be raised